 Blackboard: This course will make use of Blackboard - students who are registered in the course can log on at http://blackboard.ucalgary.ca/webapps/login.
 Please note that Blackboard features a class e-mail list that I will use.
 It is your responsibility to ensure that Blackboard uses the e-mail address of your choice.
 The default is your University of Calgary e-mail address.

-Course Outline: This course focuses on the principle that "markets are usually a good way to organize economic activity".
+Course Outline: This course focuses on key macroeconomic concepts in order to understand the problems faced by government policy makers.
 (Some of the topics listed below may be added or deleted depending on time constraints.)